 Female ball pythons are capable of having babies well into their old age.
 Many pythons struggle with obesity in captivity, which is why it is important to never overfeed your adult python, should you choose to keep one as a pet.

 Given how long ball pythons can live, are you curious to learn more about other species of snakes and their lifespans?
-Let’s compare different snake breeds now!
+Let’s compare different snake species now!

 Comparing the Ball Python Lifespan to Other Snake Species